ykshatroff/tictactoe/README.md

 * the board is full (there are no empty cells)
 * the last move by a player resulted in a line of 3 symbols, which is a win by that player.

+The program maintains two things in its state: the list of cells on the board, and the party whose turn it is.

 ## Step-by-step Guide